Skip to main content

 Regular

-A preprint is a preliminary version of a scientific manuscripts that researchers share by posting to online platforms known as preprint servers before peer-review and publication in an academic journal.
-Preprints are typically published in Preprint servers, publicly available online archives that host preprints and their associated data.
+A preprint is a preliminary version of a scientific manuscript that researchers share by posting to online platforms known as preprint servers before peer review and publication in an academic journal.
+Preprints are typically published on Preprint servers, publicly available online archives hosting preprints and their associated data.

 Retracted Publication